 The undeveloped Chickerell Wildlife E-W Corridor (as shown on Map 5) forms an important network of multifunctional green space capable of delivering a wide range of environmental benefits.
-Development that would detract from this function will be resisted.
+Development that would significantly detract from this function will be resisted.
+The impact of any development required for the delivery of the new road connecting the Chickerell Link Road with School Hill (LP policy CHIC2) should not result in any significant adverse consequences which cannot be successfully mitigated.